nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-costly-mistake.markdown

 ## Mistake as an experience

-I always have a hard time to come up with answer for my own hypothetical question: What is your biggest mistake or unfortunate event in life.
+I always have a hard time to come up with an answer for my own hypothetical question: What is your biggest mistake or unfortunate event in life?
 I can now proudly answer that this incident was my biggest mistake yet.
 Even so, I realized that this unfortunate event is nothing compared with all the terrible things happening all around the world right now.

 ## Lessons learned